 Cancer In Rats: Two Remarkable Studies Relevant For Humans

-The two studies we’re about to discuss show that cancer in rats is largely determined by the amount and the type of protein consumed.
+The two studies we’re about to discuss, show that cancer in rats is determined mainly by the amount and the type of protein consumed.
 Both studies show that nutrition plays a key role in cancer in rats, especially plant versus animal foods.

 The first study was performed in India.

 The Experimental Cancer in Rats Study in India

 In the India study, two groups of rats were given different levels of dairy protein (casein).
 One group was going to consume 20% protein (high protein group), the other group 5% protein (low protein group).
 Both groups were also given the carcinogen aflatoxin.

 So what happened to the two groups?